MrAsrani1312/C-plus-plus/terms-to-know-for-beginners/index.md

 ---
-title : IDE and printing different text
+IDE and Printing different text
 ---

 # Introduction to an IDE and printing different text :